nuno-faria/tiler/README.md

 ## Usage

-- Make a folder with the tiles to build the image;
+- Make a folder with the tiles (and only the tiles) to build the image;
-    - The script gen_tiles.py can help in this task; it builds tiles with multiple colors based on the source tile (note: its recommended for the source file to have an RGB color of (240,240,240));
+    - The script `gen_tiles.py` can help in this task; it builds tiles with multiple colors based on the source tile (note: its recommended for the source file to have an RGB color of (240,240,240)).
+It is used as `python gen_tiles.py path/to/image` and creates a folder with a 'gen_' prefix in the same path as the base image.
 - Run `python tiler.py path/to/image path/to/tiles_folder/`.

 ## Configuration